matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 | NULL | 	NULL   | 	201  | 	99           |          |

 **Short note version:**
-*U ses a `FULL JOIN` to combine customers and orders, showing all records from both tables even when there is no match.
+* Uses a `FULL JOIN` to combine customers and orders, showing all records from both tables even when there is no match.

 **Key point:**
 * FULL JOIN is useful for identifying unmatched data on both sides (customers without orders and orphan orders).